huynhtrankhanh/CoqCP/docs/InternalImperativeLanguage.md

 })
 ```

 When calling a procedure, you can preset some of its local variables.
-The remaining local variables are initialized to 0.
+The remaining local variables are initialized to 0 if the variable is numeric and false if the variable is boolean.
 A procedure call is a statement and doesn't have a return value.